1. Education

 Pronunciation: kon-no-TAY-shun

-Also Known As: affective meaning
+Also known as: affective meaning, intensional meaning